ctu-mrs/mrs_uav_status/README.md

 ![](.fig/thumbnail.jpg)

+> :warning: **Attention please: This page is outdated.**
+>
+> The MRS UAV System 1.5 is being released and this page needs updating.
+Plase, keep in mind that the information on this page might not ve valid.

 ## Real-time Terminal User Interface for monitoring and control

 * Displays useful information about the UAV state and sensors